elec327/elec327.github.io/lab3/index.md

   will be dominated by the DCO/DC generator and performance will be more like LPM0.
   6. In VLO-driven mode for the ACLK, what frequencies are available for the WDT+ interrupt?
   What code in the skeleton that sets the interrupt nominally at ~1.5 Hz?
 Why do we describe the WDT+ interrupt rates as "nominal"?
+(One answer has to do with the fact that 12 kHz divided by whatever is not exactly 1.5 Hz.
+That's not the answer I'm hoping for!)
   {: class="questions" start="3"}

 ##### PWM